rajanbajaj/weather-reporting-app/README.md

 * To setup schedular update the cron commands in the following files to appropriate configurations.
 * By default it is set to every week on Monday at 12:00AM.
 * Please make sure the changes in one file made should be matched with other file for proper use.
+* Update the project path and node path in both the files
+  * To find your node path please run `which node` command in terminal
 ```bash
 - ./scripts/schedular.sh (this adds cron job using crontab)
 - ./scripts/remove_schedular.sh (this removes the added cron job using crontab)